cblanken/cblanken.github.io/content/posts/EinPfundMails.md

 FILE: mail/438b5.eml --- DKIM verified successfully
 ```

-Now we can simply check which flag is in `438b5.eml`.
+Now we can check which flag is in `438b5.eml`.
 ```
 grep -oP "(KCTF{.*})" mail/438b5.eml KCTF{1f8e659e892f2b2a05a54b8448ccbff9}